 The sun is warming them and help them grow!

 The seed is opening and roots are coming out!

 It is raining again!
 There's the sun!
 Oooh, the plants are coming out of the ground!

 Planting Seeds Theme Science Activities For Your Preschool Scientists in Training!

 Planting Bean Seeds

-Materials: ziplock baggies, paper towels, spray water bottle, lima beans, markers.
+Materials: Ziploc baggies, paper towels, spray water bottle, Lima beans, markers.

 Children spray their paper towels with water.